-We have entered into an agreement dated September 10, 2004 with Mr. Glick, our Executive Vice President of Finance and Chief Financial Officer, in contemplation of his retirement on January 1, 2006 and in order to facilitate the orderly transition of the leadership of our finance and administration function to a new Chief Financial Officer during 2005.
-The agreement provides that if Mr. Glick remains employed by us on a full-time basis through June 30, 2005 and on a part-time basis through December 31, 2005, and provides consulting services through December 31, 2006, Mr. Glick will fully vest in 33,709 shares underlying options granted on January 24, 2003 and will vest in 105,160 shares underlying 267,741 options granted on March 29, 2004.
+We have entered into an agreement dated September 10, 2004 with Mr. Glick, our Executive Vice President of Financial Officer, in contemplation of his retirement on January 1, 2006 and in order to facilitate the orderly transition of the leadership of our finance and administration function to a new Chief Financial Officer during 2005.
+The agreement provides that if Mr. Glick remains employed by us on a full-time basis through June 30, 2005 and on a part-time basis through December 31, 2005, and provides consulting services through December 31, 2006, Mr. Glick will fully vest in 33,709 shares underlying options granted on March 29, 2004.
 In addition, we will extend the time he has to exercise certain options following his cessation of service.
-The Company would recognize compensation expense if Mr. Glick remains employed through December 31, 2005 and the time for Mr. Glick to exercise his options is extended.
+The Company would recognize compensation expense if Mr. Glick remains as a consultant through December 31, 2005 and the time for Mr. Glick o exercise his options is extended.
 Furthermore, the Company would recognize additional compensation expense if Mr. Glick remains as a consultant through December 31, 2006.
 We have agreed that we will not terminate Mr. Glick's employment except for cause.
 In exchange, Mr. Glick has agreed to provide a release of potential claims and to refrain from serving as an officer or employee to competing businesses during the period he is employed by or providing services to us.
 Under the agreement, we will continue to pay Mr. Glick his current salary of \$27,127 per month through June 30, 2005 and then a salary of \$3,750 per month thereafter.
 Mr. Glick will also remain eligible to receive his bonus for 2004 and 50% of his target bonus for 2005.